vinaysannaiah/MNIST-digit-classification-keras-tensorflow/README.md

 ## mnist_classification_keras.py

-In this file we shall download the inbuilt MNIST dataset from the Keras and we shall do the digit classification using a simple neural network built using Keras.
+In this program, we shall download the inbuilt MNIST dataset from the Keras framework.
+Here I am using Keras with Tensorflow background. we shall do the digit classification of the MNIST dataset, using a simple neural network built using Keras.

 In this code we make use of the rmsprop optimizer for back propagation.
 Please look into the code for a detailed explanation.